About Oklahoma Humanities

 At Oklahoma Humanities, we use the humanities — history, literature, ethics and culture — to inspire fresh thinking, promote civic engagement and strengthen our democracy.

-Since our founding as an independent nonprofit in 1971, our programs, grants and partnerships have used humanities scholarship to promote critical thinking and community building.
+Since our founding as an independent nonprofit in 1971, our programs, grants, and partnerships have used humanities scholarship to promote critical thinking and community building.
 Our affiliation with the National Endowment for the Humanities gives us unique access to resources that benefit people and communities across our state.

 Democracy Demands Wisdom and Vision

-As the leading humanities organization in Oklahoma, we partner with communities and institutions to bring people together across lines of age, background and politics.
+As the leading humanities organization in Oklahoma, we partner with communities and institutions to bring people together across lines of age, background, and politics.
 Together, we explore the human experience and connect as fellow Oklahomans — and, in the process, inspire each other to think more deeply about our lives, our communities and our democracy.

 The mission of Oklahoma Humanities is to strengthen communities by helping Oklahomans learn about the human experience, understand new perspectives and participate knowledgeably in civic life.